commanded/eventstore/guides/Getting Started.md

   session_mode_url: "postgres://postgres:pgbouncer-in-session-mode@localhost/eventstore"
 ```

-And it will use your regular pool settings to connect to database defined `url` and it will establish two connections to `session_mode_url` - which you should point to PGBouncer in session mode or regular postgres instance.
+And it will use your regular pool settings to connect to database defined `url` and it will establish two connections to `session_mode_url` - which you should point to PgBouncer in session mode or regular postgres instance.